zhaoxinf/zhaoxinf.github.io/_pages/about.md

 News!
 ======
+* Apr.
+2022: My first-author paper is accepted by PAMI.
 * Mar.
 2022: One paper working on **Capsule Network** accepted by CVPR 2022.
 * Jan.
 2022: One paper accepted by ICLR 2022.
 * Jan.
 2022: Obtain Second Class Prize of the Science and Technology Award, Chinese Institute of Electronics.